mgl23606/JodellePowerMining/README.md

 ## Change log
+##### 26 may 2021
+    - Changed the way permissions are checked.
+Instead of having all the permissions hardcoded on each method they are now created while the plugin is loaded.
+HashMaps are used to store each type of permission which are later used to check if the player has the specific permissions.
 ##### 25 may 2021
     - When using a powertool the durability wasn't updated.
 That's due to a deprecated method being used.
       It has been updated to use the new way.
 Basically now we need to get the item meta and change the durability